marco262/my_wiki/data/onednd/class/warlock.md

 ### Level 2: Magical Cunning

 If all your Pact Magic spell slots are expended, you can perform an esoteric rite for 1 minute, at the end of which you regain half of those spell slots (round up).
-Once you use this feature, you can't do so again until you finish a Long Rest.
+Once you use this feature, you can't do so again until you finish a [[glossary:Long Rest]].

 ### Level 3: Warlock Subclass